-As part of our expansion strategy, we plan to deploy approximately \$ of the net proceeds from this offering to retire notes collateralized by certain of our projects in order to allow us to retain a larger portion of the economics of these projects.
-As of December 31, 2012, the projects consisted of energy efficiency projects with an estimated fair market value of approximately \$\frac{million}{million}\$ and projects that involve both clean energy and energy efficiency with an estimated fair market value of approximately \$\frac{million}{million}\$ as of December 31, 2012.
+As part of our expansion strategy, we plan to deploy approximately \$\\$ of the net proceeds from this offering to retire notes collateralized by certain of our projects in order to allow us to retain a larger portion of the economics of these projects and approximately \$\\$ million of the net proceeds to invest in certain identified financing transactions that are expected to close within 45 days of this offering.
+As of February 28, 2013, the projects consisted of energy efficiency projects with an estimated fair market value of approximately \$\\$ million and projects that involve both clean energy and energy efficiency with an estimated fair market value of approximately \$\\$ million.
 The U.S. federal government is the primary credit obligor on the projects.
+As of

-As of December 31, 2012, these notes we will purchase consisted of fixed rate amortizing loans with weighted average unlevered yield-to-maturity of \$\frac{\pi}{\pi}\$ and a weighted average remaining life of years.
+February 28, 2013, these projects consisted of fixed rate amortizing loans with weighted average unlevered yield-to-maturity of % and a weighted average remaining life of years.
 For additional information regarding the calculation of weighted average yield-to-maturity and weighted average remaining life, see "Business-Our Assets."
 We expect to make additional financings consistent with our investment strategy with the balance of the net proceeds of this offering.
 See "Use of Proceeds."